fleet2005/fleet2005/README.md

   </a>
 </p>

-- 💖 I love - **Developing full-stack web applications that aren't just cool, but actually useful to real people.**
+- 💖 I love - **Developing full-stack web applications that aren't just cool, but actually useful to people.**

 - 👨‍💻 All of my projects are available at - [https://portfolio-vishal-kappa.vercel.app/](https://portfolio-vishal-kappa.vercel.app/)